Uninsured Car Accidents in Phoenix

 A driver without auto insurance is typically documented in police records since Arizona requires it.
 A copy of this police report will assist your claim to receive payment from your insurance company to cover the cost of property damage or injuries caused by an uninsured motorist.

 Underinsured Motorist Claims

 We also represent drivers in underinsured motorist claims.
 If an at-fault driver has low insurance limits and you have significant damages, there may not be enough money to compensate you for your losses fully.

-For example, in Arizona, minimum insurance coverage is only $15,000 per person / $30,000 per occurrence.
+For example, in Arizona, the minimum insurance coverage is only $15,000 per person / $30,000 per occurrence.
 These low limits mean that regardless of how many people get injured in an accident, at most, the insurance company will be liable for only $30,000 worth of damages.
 It is effortless for total damages to exceed this amount in many Arizona collisions.
-Therefore, if a driver has only a small insurance policy, those injured often have an underinsured motorist claim as well.
+Therefore, if a driver has only a small car insurance policy, those injured often have an underinsured motorist claim as well.

 Who Can Recover Compensation Through a UM Claim?

 If you have UM or UIM coverage, you can recover compensation through your insurance policy when the other driver was liable for your accident and does not have adequate insurance coverage.